marissadzio/window-view-analysis/README.md

 ## Overview

 This project uses the Grounding DINO model to detect windows in images and automatically crop them.
-It supports multiple image formats (JPG, JPEG, PNG, HEIC) and processes all images in the input directory, saving cropped windows and annotated detection results.
+It supports multiple image formats (JPG, JPEG, PNG) and processes all images in the input directory, saving cropped windows and annotated detection results.

 ## Requirements